CopeBrandon/HabitYouHeard/ThingsIdChange.md

     - Consider removing second password in sign up.
     - Add page that is routed from the sign-in page that explains what this website is about.
     - MIGHT add a dark mode toggle in the sign in/ sign up page that doesn't rely on user's token to work
+    - Remove user not found and invalid password message, replace with generic so that it can't be brute forced as easily.